Anshjyot/Anshjyot.github.io/index.markdown

 A clearer narrative takes shape when we zoom out and look at the long-term trajectory of drug-related arrests.
 Over the past two decades, the number of incidents steadily declined—a trend that reflected shifting attitudes toward drug enforcement and perhaps the broader embrace of harm-reduction strategies.

 That pattern came to an abrupt end in 2022.
 When viewed **year over year**, the data reveals a dramatic shift.
-After years of decline, drug arrests rose nearly **40%** in 2022 alone.
-The timing aligns with a high-profile crackdown led by Mayor Daniel Lurie, aimed at dismantling open-air drug markets in neighborhoods like the **Tenderloin**.
-The mayor’s initiative, framed as a public safety effort, led to an increase in visible enforcement across the city.

 ![Yearly Drug/Narcotic Incidents](assets/images/time_series_plot3.png)

-While arrest counts are often interpreted as a proxy for crime severity or prevalence, the data here may be telling a different story: one shaped not by a surge in drug use, but by a significant change in policing policy.
-The sharp uptick points less toward a new crisis and more toward a **renewed emphasis on visibility and control**—especially in areas where the city's most vulnerable residents live.
+While arrest counts are often interpreted as a sign for crime severity, the data in this case may be telling a different story: What looks like a spike in drug-related arrests may have less to do with a rise in drug use and more to do with a shift in how the city is policing.
+The sharp uptick points less toward a new crisis and more toward a **renewed emphasis on visibility and control**—especially in areas where the city’s most vulnerable residents live.

-This surge coincides with a significant change in city policy.
-In mid-2022, newly elected Mayor Daniel Lurie launched a citywide crackdown on open-air drug markets, focused heavily on neighborhoods like the **Tenderloin**, long known as an epicenter of visible substance use.
-According to the [San Francisco Chronicle](https://www.sfchronicle.com/crime/article/sf-drug-arrest-data-dealers-users-police-20217830.php), arrests for minor drug offenses rose by nearly **40%**, with many involving unhoused or low-income individuals.
+This surge aligns with a significant shift in city policy.
+In December 2021, Mayor London Breed declared a 90-day state of emergency in the Tenderloin, citing rising overdoses and deteriorating street conditions.
+In the months that followed, her administration took a more assertive approach—culminating in mid-2023 with the creation of a **unified command center** to coordinate law enforcement efforts across city and state agencies ([Los Angeles Times](https://www.latimes.com/california/story/2021-12-17/san-francisco-mayor-state-of-emergency-overdoses-in-tenderloin-district)).

+According to a [San Francisco Chronicle](https://www.sfchronicle.com/sf/article/sf-drug-crackdown-dealers-18561747.php) report from late 2023, nearly **700 people** were arrested for selling drugs in just six months under this joint initiative, with more than **900 suspected dealers** arrested in the Tenderloin and SoMa alone that year—almost double the number from 2022.
+Another **800 individuals** were arrested for public drug use.
+Public messaging emphasized safety and neighborhood revitalization, but critics argue this campaign disproportionately affected unhoused individuals and those struggling with addiction, while offering few long-term solutions.
 Public messaging around the campaign emphasized safety and visibility—but critics argue that this enforcement-first approach may disproportionately target those already most vulnerable: unhoused individuals, people in recovery, or those simply caught using in public spaces.

-While the policy shift was framed as a public safety measure, the data raises a critical question: are these enforcement spikes targeting major dealers, or simply sweeping up the most visible users?
+The mayor’s initiative, framed as a public safety effort, led to an increase in visible enforcement across the city.
+The data raises a critical question: are these enforcement spikes targeting major dealers, or simply sweeping up the most visible users?

 What the time series reveals isn’t just a policy shift—it’s a story of visibility, power, and where a city chooses to act.